PaulBlanche/frugal/README.md

 ## Getting Started

-Visit https://frugal.deno.dev/docs/getting-started to get started with Frugal.
+Visit the [Getting started pages](https://frugal.deno.dev/doc@0.9.0/getting-started) to get started with Frugal.

 ## Documentation

-The docs are live at https://frugal.deno.dev/docs.
+The docs are live at https://frugal.deno.dev.

 ## Why?